oracle-livelabs/oci-core/oci-fullstackdrs/switchover-execute/switchover-execute.md

 ## Introduction

-In this lab, we will execute **Run Prechecks** for the **mushop-app-switchover** switchover plan which we have created in lab4. **Run Prechecks** will execute all the **Built-in Prechecks** in parallel.
+In this lab, we will execute actual switchover plan for the **mushop-app-switchover** switchover plan which we have created in lab4.
+The  switchover plan will execute the series of steps as per the switchover plan.

-As the name, execute **Run Prechecks**  will perform only the *pre-checks* and not the actual execution.
-It is quite important to have the pre-checks run successfully as a pre-reqisuite for running the actual switchover plan.

-Estimated Lab Time: 10 Minutes
+Estimated Lab Time: 20 Minutes

 Watch the video below for a quick walk through of the lab.